Vandivier/afterecon/content/2014-11-14-negative-effects-of-homosexuality-as-evidence-for-the-bible.md

 ---
-title: Negative Effects of Homosexuality as Evidence for the Bible
+title: "Negative Effects of Homosexuality as Evidence for the Bible"
 date: 2014-11-14 16:10:44
 author: John Vandivier
 ---